 Sappin’ And Sawin’

 This program combines Maywood’s Maple Sugar Program with Camp Y-Koda’s Lumberjacks of WI program!
-Students will rotate through both part 1 and 2 of the program between 9:30 and 1:45pm.
+Students will rotate through both part 1 and 2 of the program between 9:00am-12:00pm or 12:00pm-3:00pm.